Khagendra Lamichhane

-Khagendra Lamichhane is a Nepalese theater actor, writer and director.
+Khagendra Lamichhane is a Nepalese theater actor, writer, and director.
 He is best known for his work in movies such as Talakjung vs Tulke and Pashupati Prasad.
 He entered the acting field in 1999.
 He has directed five plays, mostly staged at national and international theatre festivals.
 As a writer, he has published three books.

-He worked with BBC Media Action as an actor, writer, producer and editor for international award-winning drama Katha Mitho Sarangiko, and as an editor for its reconstruction radio drama Kathamaala.
-He worked with British Council as Drama Production Consultant.
+He worked with BBC Media Action as an actor, writer, producer, and editor for the international award-winning drama Katha Mitho Sarangiko, and as an editor for its reconstruction radio drama Kathamaala.
+He worked with the British Council as a Drama Production Consultant.
 He serves as chairperson of Tukee Arts Pvt.
 Ltd.

 Early life

-Lamichhane was born in Syangja village.
-He and his friends participated in Western District Drama contest that interested him in drama.
+Khagendra Lamichhane was born in Syangja village.
+He and his friends participated in a Western District Drama contest, which interested him in drama.
 He shifted to Kathmandu to pursue his career in acting.
 He applied to Naachghar and started writing plays.

 Career

-He wrote and starred in his first feature film, Talakjung vs Tulke and is best known as Tulke in this film.
-He is also known as Pashupati from his movie character name Pashupati Prasad Khakurel in 2014.
+He wrote and starred in his first feature film, Talakjung vs Tulke, and is best known as Tulke in this film.
+He is also known as Pashupati from his movie character name, Pashupati Prasad Khakurel, in 2014.

-He appeared in his own play Dant Ko Dob.
-In 2012, he starred in Highway, which was screened at the 62nd Berlin International Film Festival.
+He appeared in his play Dant Ko Dob.
+In 2012, he starred in Highway, which screened at the 62nd Berlin International Film Festival.